Cosmological Constraints on Neutrino Masses in Quintessential Inflation: The attractor Quintessential Inflation

 This potential assumes a step-like form, with the inflationary period taking place in the positive large field regime, where $V \rightarrow M^2 $.
 According to the Klein-Gordon equation, the field will eventually roll down the potential hill into the negative region of field space.
 In the limit of large negative amplitudes, it will mimic a cosmological constant, $V\rightarrow M^2 e^{-2\gamma}$, establishing the late accelerated expansion of the Universe.
 The steepness of the potential function is tuned by $\gamma$ in order to reproduce the correct vacuum energy density observed today, $\rho_\Lambda \sim 2.5 \times 10^{-11}$ eV$^4$ \cite{Planck:2018vyg}.
 Meanwhile, the measured value of $A_s$ fixes the amplitude of the scalar potential through \eqref{Eq:A_s}, giving

 This set of conjectures brings the early and late-time conditions for accelerated expansion into agreement.
+It may also help to disentangle well-known degeneracies, especially the one relating the total neutrinos mass and the state parameter of dark energy, once one considers data from the early and late-time Universe.
 In the following, we will detail the numerical methods performed to constrain the model and cosmological parameters.